helenguo25/Dynamic_Network_Diffusion/README.txt

-Last Modified by: Helen Guo
+Last edited by: Helen Guo
-Date: May 18, 2929
+Date: May 18, 2020
+Modified from Brooks, Hohn, et al (2018)

 This README file documents the Infection Simulations.
 It contains two
 sections: